kasra-sheik/theYoutubeShuffler/README.md

     +1.
 Navigate to '../TheYoutubeShuffler'
     +2.
 Run 'pod install' to install the necessary dependencies to build +3.
 Run the project in Xcode

+#Closing Remarks

+I hope you have fun messing around with this application! email ytshufflerdev@gmail.com for any further questions or concerns.
+Happy Shuffling!